Pathoschild/smapi-mod-dump/source/Better Sprinklers Plus/README.md

 This is useful if you only want to use Data Layers.

+## Sprinkler Cooldown (seconds)
+This is used to avoid sprinkler animation overlap when a sprinkler is activated multiple times within quick succesion.
+Default value of 30 seconds.

 ## Show Config Key
 __Use:__ Changes the hotkey to change sprinkler configuration.